vaibhavsagar/resume/resume.md

 *Tutor* (February--June 2012 and 2014) for COMP1100 Introduction to Programming
-and Algorithms: Ran tutorials using Haskell to teach computer science concepts with an emphasis on functional programming.
+and Algorithms: Ran tutorials using Haskell to teach computer science concepts with a strong emphasis on functional programming.

 *Student Ambassador* (March--November 2013): Represented the College for various recruitment events and activities and spoke to prospective students